Research at the Department related to the topic of conflict dynamics.

 Conflicts, Connections, Complexities: Towards a Multi-layered Understanding of Civil War

 Why and how do some state-based armed conflicts become inter-linked with other types of conflicts, and how does this influence the resolution of these conflicts?
 We will use quantitative and qualitative methods combined to address this pivotal research question.
-In particular, this project will provide key insights into the inter-linkages between state-based armed conflict and three forms of organized violence that commonly plague civil wars: 1) communal conflicts between ethno-linguistic groups; 2) conflicts between rebel actors, and 3) cross-border conflicts.
+In particular, this project will provide key insights into the inter-linkages between state-based armed conflict and three forms of organised violence that commonly plague civil wars: 1) communal conflicts between ethno-linguistic groups; 2) conflicts between rebel actors, and 3) cross-border conflicts.

 Resolving Jihadist Conflicts: Religion, Civil War, and Prospects for Peace